-Every car has a series of different lights on its dashboard, but deciphering the meaning of these symbols can feel impossible.
-Many of the lights are just indicators for various systems in your vehicle, but some like the check engine light or the battery light can indicate serious problems with your car that need to be checked out by a mechanic.
+Every car has a series of different lights on its dashboard.
+Sometimes, deciphering the meaning of these symbols can feel impossible.
+Many of the icons are indicators for various systems in your vehicle, and some — like the check engine light or the battery light — can indicate that it’s time for car maintenance.

 What does the orange exclamation mark on a dashboard mean?

 You might notice the orange exclamation mark on your dashboard.
-It’s a common symbol often surrounded by a tire icon.
+It’s a common symbol often surrounded by a tire or flat tire icon.
 If you see this symbol, pay attention.
-It’s an alert that one of your tires has dropped below 75% of its recommended pressure.
+It’s typically an alert that one of your tires has dropped below 75% of its recommended pressure.
 It’s an easy fix: You need to inflate the tire.

 You may see a yellow exclamation mark on a dashboard instead, which also indicates an issue with your tires.
 Some cars have an orange exclamation mark, while others have a yellow one.
-Your dashboard will display tire alert through some form of exclamation mark warning light due to their urgency.
+Your dashboard will display a tire alert through some form of exclamation mark warning light due to their urgency.
 Low tire pressure reduces your control of the vehicle and makes it more dangerous to drive.
-Learn more about car tires and maintenance.
+Learn more about recommended tire pressure.

 Most common car dashboard symbols

-Aside from the tire pressure light, there are several other common symbols you should know.
+Aside from the tire pressure light, know these common icons :

 Oil pressure warning light

 The oil pressure warning light usually looks like an oil can.
-Pull over, preferably at the nearest gas station, as soon you can if you see this light.
+Pull over, preferably at the nearest gas station, if you see this light.
 It means you’re losing oil pressure, which can result from a leak in your vehicle.
 It can also mean your car is low on oil.
 Driving with little to no oil can cause severe damage to your car.
 Learn about the importance of oil changes.

 Engine temperature warning light

-Another light to be aware of is the engine temperature warning light.
-It looks a bit like a thermometer and activates when your engine gets too hot.
+The engine temperature warning light looks a bit like a thermometer and activates when your engine gets too hot.
 A mechanic should examine your vehicle if this light comes on, but a coolant leak can often cause it.
 You can check your coolant levels yourself, but if the light has activated, make sure you give your car enough time to cool down to avoid getting burned.

 Battery and brake warning lights

-A symbol that resembles a battery is your voltage warning.
-It usually indicates a problem with your battery but can also point to problems with the alternator.
-It means your car is not charging or recharging as it should.
+An icon that resembles a battery is your voltage warning.
+It usually indicates a problem with your car’s battery life but can also point to problems with the alternator.
+It means your car isn’t charging or recharging as it should.
 Learn more about what to do if your car won’t start.

 Finally, if you see an exclamation mark inside a set of parentheses (or a similar symbol), it indicates a problem with your brakes.
 If you feel no difference when you hit the brakes or it only happens intermittently, drive the car to a mechanic.
 However, if the symbol comes on and remains on, you should have the vehicle towed to a mechanic.
 It can mean your brakes are on the verge of failing.